pu2clr/SI4844/README.md

 # Si4844 Library for Arduino

-This is a library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  ICs from Silicon Labs for the Arduino development environment.
+This is a library for the SI4844, BROADCAST ANALOG TUNING DIGITAL DISPLAY AM/FM/SW RADIO RECEIVER,  IC from Silicon Labs for the Arduino development environment.
 This library is intended to provide an easier interface for controlling the SI4844.

 By Ricardo Lima Caratti, Oct, 2019.